Skip to main content

 • Grandfather period too generous.
 Three-year grandfathering on a 50% price increase is effectively a permanent two-cohort pricing system with operational complexity for years.
 Cap grandfathering at 12 months unless the customer relationship genuinely warrants longer.

-As of 2026-Q2, OpenView 2024 shows roughly 65% of surveyed SaaS companies raised list prices in the preceding 12 months, with a median increase of 7–12%[3].
+As an illustrative pattern, a clear majority of surveyed SaaS companies raise list prices in any given 12-month window, typically by a high-single-digit to low-double-digit percentage[3].
 Companies that held nominal prices flat through 2022–2024 CPI have taken a meaningful real-terms pay cut; catching up requires a deliberate price event, not a gradual creep.

 References